Study Materials Available

 Question

-What is the specific branch of biology that deals with the study of fungi?
+What is the specific study of bacteria called?

 Answer